Jana likes to grow stuff, exercise, snack, and explore creative projects as a means to relax and grow.

 Can I Grow Cinnamon From Cuttings?

 Yes, you can grow cinnamon from cuttings.
 Be warned, though.
 It can take several months for them to root.
-Also, any cuttings that manage to grow will also need to be kept indoors for months as they cannot handle the weather and temperatures of the outdoors.
+Cuttings that show signs of growth also need to be kept indoors for months.
+How so?
+Cinnamon babies really struggle with outdoors weather and temperatures.
 But if you’re lucky enough to have a cinnamon tree to take cuttings from, then, by all means, give this method a shot.

 How to Grow Cinnamon From Cuttings